drivasperez/rxp/README.md

 - `rex dot nfa '(a|b)*cde' | dot -Tpng > nfa_example.png`:
-  ![Example of the rex dot nfa command](images/nfa_example.png)
+  ![Example of the rex dot nfa command](images/nfa_example.png) Arrows marked `ε` are [epsilon transitions](https://en.wikipedia.org/wiki/Epsilon_transition), or transitions which the automaton can make without consuming any input.
+Arrows marked with any other unicode grapheme cluster are transitions which the automaton can make by consuming a single element of its input.
+This might get confusing if your test string is in Greek.
+Sorry!

 - `rex dot dfa '(a|b)*cde' | dot -Tpng > dfa_example.png`:
   ![Example of the rex dot dfa command](images/dfa_example.png)